Vipashana/CodeVisionary_Internship/README.md

 2. Calculator
 A simple Java-based calculator that performs basic arithmetic operations like addition, subtraction, multiplication, division and supports for multiple calculations in a single session.

+3. Temperature Converter Project
+This Java-based Temperature Converter allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+The program takes user input for the temperature value and the desired target unit, then accurately performs the conversion using dedicated methods for each temperature scale.
+This project was developed as part of an internship with CodeVisionary, focusing on reinforcing Java fundamentals such as input handling, method implementation, and conditionals.